rsinghlab/pyaging/README.md

 - [ ] Check docstring for each function
 - [ ] Add documentation with sphinx
 - [ ] Create Read The Docs website
+- [ ] Add argument to choose dir for file download (as opposed to always "pyaging_data")
 - [ ] Add scAge
 - [ ] Add murine DNAm clocks
 - [ ] Add proteomic clocks